The Possible Impact of SSRIs on Male Sexual Function and Fertility

 If you are a man who is taking SSRIs, here's what we know to date about this class of drugs and male fertility.
 The following is from an announcement issued a few weeks ago by The American Society for Reproductive Medicine as reported by Reuters [please note the part about how a routine sperm test is unlikely to pick up on this kind of sperm damage]:

 Treatment with paroxetine (Paxil), which belongs to the selective serotonin reuptake inhibitor (SSRI) class of antidepressant drugs, increases DNA fragmentation in sperm, according to research presented today at the 64th annual meeting of the American Society for Reproductive Medicine in San Francisco.

-Tests were conducted on semen samples obtained prior to starting paroxetine and after 4 weeks of treatment.
-The average DNA fragmentation score increased from 13.8 percent before paroxetine was begun to 30.3 percent at week 4, a statistically significant amount.
+Tests were conducted on semen samples obtained prior to starting paroxetine and after four weeks of treatment.
+The average DNA fragmentation score increased from 13.8 percent before paroxetine was begun to 30.3 percent at week four, a statistically significant amount.

 The percentage of men who had a fragmentation score of 30 percent or higher before treatment rose from 10 percent to 50 percent.

 Semen analyses conducted throughout the study, however, showed normal volume, concentration, movement, and appearance.